Many or all companies we feature compensate us. Compensation and editorial

 For the most part, you can use personal loan funds for just about anything you want.
 Some lenders may even brand their personal loans for specific ways to use them, such as debt consolidation loans, home improvement loans, or wedding loans

-That said, some lenders may have limitations on how you can use your loan funds.
-Commonly prohibited uses include:
+Most lenders have limitations on how you can use your loan funds.
+Common prohibited uses include:

 • Education-related expenses, including consolidating student loan debt